shelsoloa/dotfiles/README.md

 # Soloa (.)
 Files

-This is a collection of all my dotfiles.
-Mainly for internal usage, but if you find anything cool in here, feel free to grab it.
+This is a collection of my dotfiles for both Windows & Linux (Debian 10)

+## Linux Configuration

+Distro: Debian 10
+DE: XFCE
+Shell: ZSH
+Terminal: Alacritty
+Editor: Neovim

-## Installing Vim
+## Configuring Vim & NeoVim

 In the default vimrc add the following lines: